Wow, take a look at this beautiful old girl. This Realistic STA-2000 is definitely one of the prettiest receivers I’ve

 The Realistic STA-2000 sold here in Australia in the late ’70s, through the Tandy Electronics chain.
 As a kid, I used to hang out in the nearest Tandy store and marvel at all the wonderful array of electronics for sale.
 One of my favourite toys was my Science Fair 200-in-1 electronics kit, a Christmas present from my parents, purchased from Tandy Electronics.

-I was especially interested in Tandy’s hi-fi section (you’d never have guessed, right..?).
+I was especially interested in Tandy’s hi-fi section (who’d have guessed?!).
 I had a small pair of Realistic speakers and lusted after the legendary Mach One speakers proudly on display at my local store, probably not far away from this old girl.

 The STA-2000 has a distinctly Pioneer vibe in terms of aesthetics, but there’s more to it than that.
 I was under the impression that Tandy didn’t make their own stuff and that a major Japanese manufacturer OEM’ed this and other models for them.
 Thanks to Norman and Ed, American readers who worked for Tandy Corporation, we have more information on this.

 Norman told me that the STA-2000 was manufactured by Foster, a Japanese OEM who made speakers, radios and various other electronics for many companies back in the day.
 More recently, Ed commented that Norman’s information was incorrect and that Tandy did in fact made this and many other models, in their own factory.